Sirāt: Plot

-A multitude of people dance to the tune of electronic music in a rave in southern Morocco.
-A man and his son give out flyers with the picture of a missing woman (their daughter and sister Mar) to the attendees of the dance party.
-A subgroup of ravers tell the man and the boy (Luis and Esteban) that another rave is taking place afterwards, deeper in the desert, and that the missing woman could be there.
-A group of soldiers dissolves the rave and orders Europeans to be evacuated.
-The ravers (Stef, Jade, Tonin, Bigui, and Josh) escape from the convoy line in two vans, and Luis and Esteban follow them in their smaller van together with their dog Pipa.
-The radio reports that armed conflict between two countries has started.
-The ravers try to dissuade Luis and Esteban from following them, but they insist.
-Heading south to a location "close to Mauritania", the enlarged group shares mishaps and bonds, growing closer through events like Luis helping to pay for the ravers' fuel, Pipa falling ill (reportedly because of having eaten the ravers' feces, which is contaminated by LSD), the group crossing a river with their vehicles, the group sharing food and fuel, and Tonin improvising a musical number using his leg stump to perform a sort of puppetry show.
-A radio broadcast reports that a World War III–like conflict is taking place.
-While crossing a mountain pass, one of the vans gets stuck in a rut.
-The group manages to free the vehicle, but Luis's compact van rolls backward off a cliff with Esteban and Pipa inside, killing them both.
+Luis, along with his son Esteban, travels to a rave held in the deserts of southern Morocco in search of his missing daughter, Mar.
+A subgroup of ravers tells them that another rave is taking place deeper in the desert afterwards, and that Mar could be there.
+When a group of soldiers arrives to stop the rave and order European ravers to be evacuated, the subgroup breaks away in two vans, with Luis, Esteban and their dog Pipa following suit in their compact van.
+Radio reports that armed conflict between two countries has commenced, which soon escalates into a World War III-like event.

+The ravers, consisting of Stef, Jade, Tonin, Bigui, and Josh, attempt to dissuade Luis and Esteban to no avail.
+Heading south to a location "close to Mauritania", the group encounters mishaps and grow closer.
+They share food and fuel, cross a river together in their vehicles, nurse Pipa back to health when she falls ill after eating the ravers' LSD-contaminated feces, and Tonin does a musical number while improvising a puppetry show using his leg stump.
+While crossing a mountain pass, one of the vans is stuck in a rut.
+The group manages to free the vehicle, but amid their celebration Luis's van rolls backwards off a cliff with Esteban and Pipa inside, killing them both.

-The remaining group members drive further into the desert looking for help, coming across a nomadic herder who moves away from them when approached.
-Meanwhile, a shocked, grief-stricken Luis walks into the desert alone.
-He is rescued by Jade and Stef.
-The group uses a psychoactive drug and improvises a rave in the desert with two loudspeakers, because Jade thinks it could lift everyone's spirits in the moment.
-They dance; while in a trance, Jade steps on a land mine and dies.
-Tonin dies by stepping on another mine while trying to reach Jade.
-Realizing they have stepped into a minefield, the remaining group members are determined to reach a presumably mine-free rocky area nearby.
-They send one van without a driver to drift forward, to try to secure a mine-free path to the rocky area.
-The van explodes after hitting a mine.
-They repeat the same operation with the second van, which changes direction before exploding after it activates a second mine, failing to create a safe path to the rocky area.
-Unfazed, Luis successfully walks a straight line into it.
-Bigui follows him and dies after hitting another mine.
-With great hesitation, Stef and Josh follow suit with their eyes shut, successfully reaching Luis.
-Stef, Josh, and Luis are seen crossing the desert on the roof of a train along with other people.
+The remaining group members drive further into the desert looking for help, coming across a nomadic herder who runs off when approached.
+A grief-stricken Luis walks into the desert alone; he is rescued by Jade and Stef.
+Looking to lift the group's spirits, Jade asks them to use a psychoactive drug and improvises a rave in the desert with two loudspeakers.
+While in a trance, she dies in an explosion after stepping on a land mine.
+Trying to reach Jade, Tonin steps on another mine and is killed.

+Realising that they are in the middle of a minefield, the survivors are determined to reach a presumably mine-free rocky area some 60 metres away.
+They send one empty van forward, trying to secure a safe path; the van explodes after hitting a mine.
+They repeat the operation with the second van, but the van veers off course when it activates a second mine and is destroyed after hitting a third, failing to create the path they intended.
+Unfazed, Luis walks straight forward and reaches the area successfully.
+Bigui attempts to do the same but dies after stepping on a mine.
+With great hesitation, Stef and Josh, carrying Jade's dog in hands, follow suit with their eyes shut and safely reach Luis.
+Earlier a railway was briefly seen; the movie ends with the three survivors crossing the desert on the open wagons of an ore train along with other people.